 This course introduces fundamentals of programming for bioinformatics using the high-level object-oriented language Python.
 The first weeks cover core data types, syntax, and functional programming, focusing on the construction of programs from small, testable parts.
 Students will learn the productive algorithms that are particularly useful in bioinformatics.
-The course will cover object-oriented programming, introduce the analysis of algorithms and sequencing alignment methods, and introduce tools that are particularly useful in bioinformatics.
+The course will cover object-oriented programming, introduce the analysis of algorithms and sequencing alignment methods, and introduce tools that are particularly useful in bioinformatics analysis such as BioPython and web services in bioinformatics.
 By the end of the class, students will have gained the ability to analyze data within the python interpreter and write well-documented, well-organized programs.